Code-Screen/Code-Screen.github.io/docs/creating-custom-angular-assessments.md

 If you would like to add tests that are automatically run by CodeScreen against each candidate's solution to your assessment, you can add these as unit tests or end-to-end tests.

-All unit tests files must use the Angular default [Jasmine](https://angular.io/guide/testing) test framework & [Karma](https://angular.io/guide/testing) assessment runner and all end-to-end tests must use the [Cypress](https://www.cypress.io/) E2E test framework.
+All unit tests files must use the Angular default [Jasmine](https://angular.io/guide/testing) test framework & [Karma](https://angular.io/guide/testing) test runner and all end-to-end tests must use the [Cypress](https://www.cypress.io/) E2E test framework.

 All unit test filenames must end with `.spec.ts` and unit test files with filenames that end with `.hidden.spec.ts` will not be visible to the candidate.